rahulguptta/Heart-Desies-Prediction/README.md

  Number of nans 0
 </code></pre>
 </div>
+**Observations**

-**Observations: ** Therefore, no typos and no nan values are present.
+Therefore, no typos and no nan values are present.

 Now we will see how many categorical variable are present in our dataset.
 ```python